A-Hanie/Master_Embeded_Systems/02-Unit_3_Embedded_C/02-Lesson2/README.md

 # Lab1
 ## Lab objective
-To write startup and linker script from scratch, and send array of characters via uart.
+To write simple startup and linker script from scratch, and send array of characters via uart.

 ## Software requirements
 - GNU ARM Cross-ToolChain